 Throughout its history, VOO has maintained a consistent focus on replicating its benchmark index, without significant changes to its methodology or investment policy.

-Between 2020 and 2024, VOO reflected the major movements of the U.S. equity market amid a backdrop of significant events such as the COVID-19 pandemic, shifts in monetary policy, and technological advances, while maintaining high liquidity and broad use by institutional and individual investors.
+Between 2020 and 2024, VOO reflected major movements in the U.S. equity market amid events such as the COVID-19 pandemic, shifts in monetary policy, and technological advances, while maintaining high liquidity and widespread use among institutional and individual investors.